Lab 8: Stunts

 - Send data over Bluetooth.

-To accomplish this a new case “STUNT” was created, see this below.
+To accomplish this, a new case "STUNT"

-Below is the logic of my main loop as well as the “doStunt” function.
-These were the two main components of the implementation.
-Additional functions worked as helper functions.
-Notice that “doStunt” is getting called right away from the loop.
+is called right away from the loop.
 When the desired position is reached, it calls the reverse function, which activates my orientation PID.
 Finally, the car accelerates back from where it came from.

-Two main challenges arose when completing this lab.
-The first one was to set flags at the right time and make sure different functions and cases didn’t block each other.
-One example is when I tried to turn the car I had some issues.
-Most of these were solved by creating a “STUNT_RUN” flag and setting it to false when I needed to use the orientation control.
-The second issue involved getting the car to turn exactly 180 degrees and do so fast.
-Because I wanted minimum delay, the car span a little bit even after it was supposed to be done turning.
+flag and setting it to false when I needed to use orientation control. - The second issue was getting the car to turn exactly 180 degrees, and to do so quickly.
+Because I wanted minimal delay, the car spun slightly after it was supposed to be done turning.
 This was solved by testing the right delay times and having it stop turning a little before reaching 180 degrees.

 Results

-And here is the collected data of the change in angle over the run.
+And here is the collected data of the change in angle over the run: